richelbilderbeek/Science/Bilderbeek20190604Mimy/Bilderbeek20190604Mimy.md

 Conclusion
 ========================================================

- * TMHs are also an overlooked source of MHCII II epitopes
+ * TMHs are also an overlooked source of MHC-II epitopes
  * Evolutionary conservation of TMHs yet unknown

 Questions?